julianvasa/arduino/README.md

 <h1><b>Arduino camera controller</b></h1>

-I started this project in 2012 with my cousin Leonard Trashaj.
+This project in 2012.
 We wanted to build something (cheap) that shoots 6 simultaneous photos (kind of Google Street View) and take photos all over Albania.
-We didn't have too much money to spend on this project and that's why we take a look at the Arduino project.
+We didn't have too much money to spend on this project and that's why we took a look at the Arduino project.
 <br><br>
 The controller runs an arduino program (trackview) which controls 6 GoPro cameras to shoot instantaneous photos at regular intervals (parametrized). <br>First you have to download and install [Arduino IDE](https://www.arduino.cc/en/main/software) and than deploy the script trackview to the Arduino device.<br>
 It performs 3 main tasks, first it records a bunch of sensor data like GPS, Barometer, Pitch, Roll, Heading. <br>